Prediction of Multiscale Features Using Deep Learning-based Preconditioner-Solver Architecture for Darcy Equation in High-Contrast Media: Discussion

 \section{Discussion}

-This study aims to develop a more accurate and efficient neural network architecture for learning multi-scale basis functions in porous media flow of subsurface fluids.
-By introducing a lightweight preconditioner-learner architecture, our proposed model demonstrated superior performance across evaluations of accuracy, generalization ability, and robustness, aligning well with our expectations.
+This study proposes a more accurate and efficient network architecture for predicting multiscale basis functions of subsurface fluid flow in porous media.
+By introducing a lightweighted preconditioner to the multiscsale neural network, our model demonstrates superior performance acoross evaluations of accuracy, convergence and stability, aligning well with our expectations.

-The improved performance can be attributed to the preconditioner’s capability to transform data into the frequency (Fourier) domain, enabling the extraction of key features crucial for deep learning models.
-This suggests that preprocessing data before feeding it into convolutional neural network learners significantly enhances model learning efficacy.
-Additionally, we found that the multi-scale convolutional neural network effectively extracts features from different scales and incorporates them into the basis function learning, even when these functions are defined on a coarse grid system.
-This finding is further corroborated by our ablation study results, highlighting the critical role of the multi-scale structure in the model’s performance.
+The performance enhancement can be attributed to the preconditioner's ability to map input data into the frequency domain, thereby extracting discriminative spectral features critical for deep learning frameworks.
+Theoretical analysis and experimental validation demonstrate that preprocessing data with such frequency domain transformations before feeding them into a CNN significantly improves the efficiency of feature learning.
+Notably, the proposed multiscale CNN architecture employs a hierarchical filter bank to extract cross-resolution features.
+Crucially, this framework integrates multiscale features with basis functions defined on coarse-grid systems, a design choice validated by ablation studies to be pivotal for model performance.
+The multiscale hierarchical structure further ensures prediction stability by constructing a feature pyramid with stable representational capacity.

+From a computational perspective, the frequency-domain transformation induced by the preconditioner reduces convolutional operations to linear transformations in the spectral space.
+This reformulation lowers the time complexity from $\mathcal{O}(LK^2N^2) + \mathcal{O}(N^2F)$ in the spatial domain to $\mathcal{O}(N^2\log N)+\mathcal{O}(N^2F)$, achieving substantial computational savings.
+Such efficiency gains highlight the method's suitability for memory-constrained environments and latency-sensitive applications.
+Empirical results corroborate the algorithm's stability and practical utility under resource-limited conditions.